panzerdp/dmitripavlutin.com/content/posts/129-nodejs-es-modules/index.md

 // use `defaultComponent`...
 ```

 When imported in an ES module, the `module.exports` of the CommonJS module becomes the default import.
+The named imports from a CommonJS module, however, is not supported.

 However, the `require()` function of the CommonJS format *cannot* import an ES module.
 Instead, you can use the async function `import()` inside CommonJS to load an ES module: